TechnicalDetails

 If an attacker intercepts the link and opens it first, the one-time secret gets used up, and the recipient will be unable to access it afterward, as retrieval is atomic and single-use.
 If the link is to be intercepted, the secret should be replaced and treated as compromised.

-In contrast, split delivery, where the link and key are sent through two distinct channels, reduces the risk of interception of the secret to the link.
+In split mode the recipient receives a generic link (secret4.eu/decode) and the key through a separate channel.
+This reduces interception risk because compromising one channel alone is insufficient to decrypt the secret.
 However, this does not protect against spyware on the sender or receiver's device that can capture both channels.

 Devices Without JavaScript